 DocuSign allows you to track documents that require actions such as a signature, and see how many canceled and completed documents you have.

 If you have first-time DocuSign clients, they can customize their electronic signature.

 Does this make DocuSign the best electronic signature software?
 You decide.

 Depending on your company size and needs, one solution may be a better fit than the other.

-The most obvious difference right up front is the level of investment that GetAccept is asking for.
+The most obvious difference between DocuSign and GetAccept is the level of functionality that GetAccept offers for the price.

 Transaction limits have always been a dealbreaker for us.
 Like GetAccept, PandaDoc doesn’t have transaction limits that can bottleneck your usage.